 BIOL 205 Botany

 A brief summary of the plant kingdom with emphasis on the structure and function of important members and their ecologic and economic role in ecosystems.
+This includes a 1 credit lab.
 Prerequisites: BIOL 101, BIOL 102.

 BIOL 206 Zoology